Anastraphia paucifloscula (Wr. Ex Hitch.) Jervis ex Cabrera

 Habitat: Anastraphia paucifloscula grows in Dry Broadleaf Evergreen Formation –

 Distribution in Bahamas/Globally:

-Anastraphia paucifloscula occurs in the central and southern
+Anastraphia paucifloscula is endemic to the central and southern

 Anastraphia paucifloscula is not used medicinally in the Bahamas.